kristinemlarson/gnssrefl/docs/use_cases/use_nwot.md

 <img src="../_static/nwot_usecase.png" width="600"/>

-We hae used the data from the fall to set the bare soil value for reflector height (RH_baresoil).
+We have used the data from the fall to set the bare soil value for reflector height (RH_baresoil).
 Snow depth is then defined as:

 <code>snow depth = RH_baresoil - RH</code>